 - Install a water heater blanket to insulate your water heater, allowing it to work more effectively for less money!

 - Install foam outlet gaskets to insulate your outlets!

 - Arrange furniture in your home so that vents are not blocked and can heat/cool your home as effectively as possible.

 - Be sure to have regular maintenance performed on HVAC system and insulation every year.

 - Seal duct work to prevent air leaks.

 - Insulate attic hatch/pull down stairs.

 - Install storm doors or double panes.
 A cheap alternative is to install insulation film over windows.

 - Install draft guards at the bottom of doors to prevent air drafts.
-There are several DIY options on making draft guards as well using materials often found in the home.
+There are also several DIY options for making draft guards using common household materials.